 Students who are accused of committing academic misconduct will be given a right to reply which is an opportunity to prepare a statement setting out any mitigating factors.
 Mitigating factors may include (but are not limited to) a disability or mental health issues.
 Before a penalty is applied for academic misconduct the case will be reviewed by the Academic Misconduct Panel.
 Students are entitled to attend this meeting to present their case and can also be accompanied.
-For students that choose not to attend their response to the right to reply will be fully considered.
+A student's response to the right to reply will be fully considered, whether the student is in attendance or not.

-The panel will review the evidence and will consider both the severity and intent as well as the level of study, whether there are repeated instances and any mitigating factors provided by the student.
+The panel will review the evidence and will consider the severity, intent, level of study, whether there are repeated instances and any mitigating factors provided by the student.